markand/irccd/doc/html/api/module/Irccd.Unicode/function/isUpper.md

 summary: "Check if the unicode character is upper case."
 synopsis: "ret = Irccd.Unicode.isUpper(code)"
 arguments:
-  - "code, the code point"
+  - "code, the code point."
-returns: "true if upper case."
+returns: "True if upper case."
 ---